CDOT-CV/Work_Zone/README.md

 # Work_Zone

 This is an open source, proof of concept solution for translating work zone data in the form of CDOT Planned Events, iCone device, and NavJOY 568 form data to the standardized [WZDx 4.2 format](https://github.com/usdot-jpo-ode/wzdx/tree/release/v4.2).
 This project was developed for CDOT.
 A unique translator has been developed for each of these message types.
 These translators read in the source message, parse out specific fields, and generate a WZDx message.
 For more information on these message formats and the data mappings between these messages and the WZDx format, see the [documentation](wzdx/docs). sample_files are located [here](wzdx/sample_files).
 All these translators are built to run from the command line and from GCP Dataflows, hosted within the CDOT RTDH WZDX environment.
+These translators are used to generate the CDOT Production WZDx data feed, which is published on the USDOT [WZDx Data Exchange Feed Registry](https://datahub.transportation.gov/Roadways-and-Bridges/Work-Zone-Data-Exchange-WZDx-Feed-Registry/69qe-yiui/data_preview)

 The Google CloudPlatform deployment for the CDOT Planned Event WZDx translator is outlined below:
 ![GCP Planned Events](wzdx/docs/CDOT%20WZDx%20translators%20-%20Planned%20Events.png)